 The emergence of deep learning and AI technologies on mobile and embedded devices has created exciting new possibilities for applications such as detecting cancers, self-driving cars and smart homes.
 However, developing robust Deep Neural Network (DNN) models for everyday devices remains a significant challenge for both human engineers and computers.
 A single DNN can require billions of expensive floating-point operations for each input classification.
 This computation overhead limits the applicability of DNNs to low-power, embedded platforms and incurs high cost in data centers.
 Accordingly, techniques that enable efficient processing of DNNs to improve energy-efficiency and throughput without sacrificing application accuracy or increasing hardware cost are critical to the widespread deployment of DNNs in AI systems.
-Since raising a seed round with TandemLaunch Inc. and partnering with Brown University and University of Southern California in early 2018, our team at Deeplite is tackling this problem to make artificial intelligence more accessible and affordable.
+Since raising a seed round with TandemLaunch Inc. and partnering with Brown University in early 2018, our team at Deeplite is tackling this problem to make artificial intelligence more accessible and affordable.

 The adoption of powerful GPUs and cloud computing has created insatiable commercial demand for sophisticated deep learning solutions.
 Figure 1 shows how deeper models outperform classic techniques in many AI domains like computer vision and natural language processing.
 Historically when designing a deep network, developers focused on one metric: accuracy.
 As a result, many top-performing DNNs often require billions of operations for a single input.
 Compute-expensive operations like convolutions have become ubiquitous – a recent Microsoft study found 90% of deep learning mobile apps used some form of CNN.